Full of beautiful colors, juicy fruits, and hearty toppings, this Healthy Fruit Cereal is a fun and delicious way to enjoy cereal in the morning!

 If you want to eat a bowl of sugary cereal, eat the bowl of sugary cereal!
-If you don’t, you’ll just think about it all day and then probably end up over-eating on it at night.
-However, if you’re looking to eat less-processed, more nutrient-dense foods, be sure to look at the ingredients list on your cereal boxes.
-For example, look for cereals:
+If you don't, you'll just think about it all day and then probably end up over-eating it at night as a midnight snack.
+However, if you're looking to eat less-processed, more nutrient-dense foods, be sure to look at the ingredients list on your cereal boxes.

-- that don’t have sugar listed towards the top of the ingredients list
+- don't have sugar listed toward the top of the ingredients list

 Below I'll also share some delicious cereal alternatives that you'll grow to love!

 What is the healthiest cereal to eat?